nlxai/sdk/packages/core/README.md

 #### `reset: () => void`

 Reset the conversation.
-This makes sure that information previously collected by your bot will not affect the logic of the conversation any longer.
+This makes sure that information previously collected by your application will not affect the logic of the conversation any longer.

-## Upgrading to 1.0.0
+## Upgrading from @nlxai/chat-core

-Starting 1.0.0, the language code is automatically appended to the bot URL.
-If you're upgrading your SDK, please make sure:

-- you initialize the app with a `languageCode` parameter (this is now mandatory).
-- if you appended the language code to the URL manually before, make sure to remove it (`https://bots.studio.nlx.ai/abcd/efgh` instead of `https://bots.studio.nlx.ai/abcd/efgh-en-US`).

-The automatic language code append can be disabled by setting the `config.experimental.completeBotUrl` field to `true`.
+Generally everywhere the word `bot` was used, now use `application`.

 ## TypeScript